 Streaming upload.
-An upload method that lets you upload data without requiring that the data first be saved to a file, which is useful when you don't know the final size at the start of the upload.
+An upload method that lets you upload data without requiring that the data first be saved to a file, which is useful when you don't know the total size of the upload at the start of the upload.

 Upload size considerations

 When choosing whether to use a single-request upload instead of a resumable upload or XML API multipart upload, consider the amount of time that you're willing to lose should a network failure occur and you need to restart the upload from the beginning.
 For faster connections, your cutoff size can typically be larger.